dan0nchik/apache-pinot-ts/README.md

-# Apache Pinot for Time Series
+# Coursework: Software system for assessing the impact of news on stock prices

 ## Docs